Ethical and force-free • Science-based expertise • Fully accredited behaviourist

 Reviews

-We’re proud to be recommended by families across Acklington.
+We’re proud to be recommended by families across Northumberland.

 Our reviews reflect our calm approach, clear support, and commitment to dog welfare.